JouriM66/jm-test-Serialization/readme.md

 * [minimal-json](https://github.com/ralfstx/minimal-json) library.

 ##Test sequence
-1. Generate random data contains of tree with string data.
+1. Generate random data contains simple tree of elements with string data.
 2. Run all tests one by one with same data.
 Each test will store data to the disk, read it and compare loaded with original.
 3. Repeat run cycle by specified number of "retry".